Everything I know about Deno

 Once you've got those basics down, you're all set to jump into Deno with us!

-I've built this course drawing from multiple sources:
+I've built this guide drawing from multiple sources:

 • The official Deno documentation